-How to Write a DevOps/SRE Resume (With Template)
+How to Write a DevOps/SRE Resume (With Example)

 If you’re looking for a job as a DevOps/SRE (site reliability engineer), the first step is making or updating your resume.
 Whether this is your first time making a tech resume or you’re looking for inspiration to give your current resume a facelift, this post will provide some helpful tips.
 We’ve also included a DevOps/SRE resume template to help expedite the process.

 But if you want to skip the resume hassle, sign up for Nerdly.
-Nerdly is our free SaaS platform for cloud professionals seeking hourly, project, contract, and contract-to-hire work.
+Nerdly is our free SaaS platform for cloud professionals seeking hourly and project-based work.
 You can sign up for a free Nerdly account here.

 Making a resume from scratch